gkaf89/NCC-Trainings/docs/openacc/preparation.md

    Hello World from GPU!
  ```

-#### 11. Similarly for the hands-on session, we need to do the node reservation:
+#### 11. Similarly, for the hands-on session, we need to do the node reservation:
  - 10.1 For example, reservation
  ```
  $ salloc -A p200117 --res p200117-openacc-2 --partition=gpu --qos default -N 1 -t 02:30:00